tessel/project/WWW.md

 ### Adding a .tessel.io subdomain

 Use Route 53 to modify this.
-Create a new A record under the "tessel.io" hosted zone, make the subdomain named what you want.
-Set its value to "107.170.4.104", and TTL to 5m or 1m.
+Create a new record under the "tessel.io" hosted zone with these properties:

+* Subdomain field should be "NEWAPP"
+* CNAME record
+* Value set to "dokku.tessel.io"
+* TTL to 5m or 1m.

 **NOTE:** It's preferred that subdomains and the name of the Dokku app match exactly.